sohamfcb/sohamfcb/README.md

 🚀 My journey in data science is driven by a passion for extracting insights from data and creating solutions to real problems.

-🌟 I am particularly interested in the interesting muscles, where I like to delve into sophisticated techniques and applications.
+🌟 Particularly, I have a keen interest in the fascinating realm of neural networks, where I am eager to delve into cutting-edge techniques and applications.

 # Projects